Pradumnasaraf/DevOps/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] My code follows the code style of this project.
 - [ ] This PR does not contain plagiarized content.
 - [ ] The title of my pull request is a short description of the requested changes.
+- [ ] I have created an issue and discussed these changes with the maintainers before starting work on this PR (see the [Contributing Guidelines](https://github.com/Pradumnasaraf/DevOps/blob/main/CONTRIBUTING.md)).

 ### Note to reviewers